 Practical issues of classification

 Note 1: The decision as to whether a medical device administers or exchanges energy to and from the human body in a potentially hazardous way should take into account the following factors.
 The concept of ‘potentially hazardous’ is dependent on the type of technology involved and the intended application of the device to the patient and not on the measures adopted by the manufacturer in view of good design management (e.g. use of technical standards, risk analysis).
 For instance, all devices intended to emit ionizing radiation, all lung ventilators and lithotriptors should be in Class IIb.
-However, the manufacturer's obligation to comply with design requirements and solutions adopted, exist independently from the classification system.
-Devices for illumination, i.e. administration of rays in visible light spectrum, for use in the process of diagnosis are classified as class IIa or higher, e.g. visual electrophysiology or fundoscopes for examination of the eye; whereas devices for illumination for purposes other than in the process of diagnosis, e.g. therapeutic purposes (light therapy), are class I.

 Note 2: ‘Ionising radiation’ means energy transferred in the form of particles or electromagnetic waves of a wavelength of 100 nanometres or less (a frequency of 3 × 1015 hertz or more) capable of producing ions directly or indirectly (Directive 2013/59/EURATOM, Article 4, 46).